 To-date, Emmanuel House has serviced over 4000 men and women who were either homeless, drug/alcohol addicted, and or struggling with mental health issues.
-Emmanuel House operates an 80 bed Transitional Housing Program, a 20 bed Recovery Program and a 20 bed Emergency Shelter program.
+Emmanuel House operates a 70 bed Transitional Housing Program, a 20 bed Recovery Program and a 20 bed Emergency Shelter program.

-Emmanuel House provides daily programs and services to over 100 homeless men and women Veterans.
+Emmanuel House provides daily programs and services to over 70 homeless Veterans.
 Of this population 87% have a substance dependency and or a mental health diagnosis.
 Currently, Emmanuel House (E House) is the Number One, Grant and Per Diem, Transitional Housing Program in the City of Detroit.

 Emmanuel House provides programs in a drug free facility where men can began the process of re-building their lives and embarking on the journey towards obtaining permanent housing and a drug/alcohol free lifestyle.
 There are daily opportunities for Peer-To-Peer Mentoring, AA/NA meetings, Life Skills and Life Management Workshops, In-House Dinning, and weekly individual and group therapies.